DSA Members' news

 For further details, please contact Tigist Grieve (tigist.grieve(at)bristol.ac.uk) or Rafael Mitchell (rafael.mitchell(at)bristol.ac.uk)

 EADI has recently published its 2018 Annual Report which also highlights some plans for the coming year.
 These include EADI's new Blog, “Debating Development Research”, which features cutting edge articles written by EADI members.
 The blog will introduce the topics of the next EADI General Conference to be held in The Hague from 29 June to 02 July 2020.
-The call for papers opens on 15 October.
+The call for papers closes on 15 December.
 EADI also offers a webinar series, which offers participants the opportunity to engage with critical thinkers and innovative new research findings.

 Your chance to make an impact in Research Communications